awsdocs/aws-java-developer-guide/README.md

+# Announcement

+This repository will be archived and marked read-only next month (June 2023).
+For more information, read [the announcement on the AWS News Blog](https://aws.amazon.com/blogs/aws/retiring-the-aws-documentation-on-github/).

+You can find the corresponding content for this repo on [the AWS Documentation website](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide).
+If you'd like to continue contributing to the quality of AWS documentation, you can submit feedback and suggestions for improvement there.

 ..
 Copyright 2010-2017 Amazon.com, Inc. or its affiliates.
 All Rights Reserved.

    This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0